satopian/poti-kaini-EN/README.md

 - theme
   - [Picture in the middle of posting] to [temporary pictures]
 - Readme_Shichan.html, readme_pch.html
-  - Thsoe files are Not allowed to change when bundling the Shi-Painter applet.
+  - Those files are Not allowed to change when bundling the Shi-Painter applet.
   - So I made Readme_Shichan_utf-8.html and readme_pch_utf-8.html.
   - Just changed the character code to URF-8.
-(Information for developers is written.)
+(Information for developers are written in.)

-### [2020/12/20] theme mono_paint.html
+### [2020/12/20] theme -> mono_paint.html

 - managed to get rid of the untranslated part ( [L] and [R] )